igvteam/igv-webapp/README.md

   ]
 }
 ```
-Each .json track configuration file associated with a genome ID corresponds to one menu item presented in the _Tracks_ pulldown menu.
+Each .json **track configuration file** associated with a genome ID corresponds to one menu item presented in the _Tracks_ pulldown menu.
 The configuration file defines:

 * The label of the item in the menu.
+* An optional description.
 * The set of tracks presented for selection when the user clicks on the menu item.
-The tracks can be presented as a simple list of names or as an annotated table; a simple list is the default.
+The tracks can be presented as
-* An optional description.

-Below are two examples of track configuration files.
+	* a **simple list** of track names (default),
+	* or, an **annotated table of tracks**, defined inline in the JSON or in a separate file.

-**1.** This example defines a menu item labeled "Annotations" that presents a list of just one track, a BED file of Gencode gene annotations.
+**Simple list of track names.** The example below defines a menu item labeled "Annotations" that presents a list of just one track, a BED file of Gencode gene annotations.
 The details of the track are defined by a track configuration object as documented in the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Tracks-2.0).

 ```json
 {